by Michael Maciel

 This is what the Taoists mean when they say we do by not doing.
 All we do is say the Word, and the thing to which we speak it takes it from there.
 It’s not our power.
 It’s just our word.
 We say GO and it goes.
 No effort, just the Word.

-The Magician in Key 1 of the Major Arcana of the Tarot holds a wand up to heaven while he points to the earth.
+The Tarot is based on the Jewish mysticism of the Kabbalah.
+The Magician in Key 1 of the Major Arcana holds a wand up to heaven while he points to the earth.
 The Four Elements of Creation are lying on the altar in front of him.
 The wand is hollow, signifying that power comes through it, not from it.
 The four elements symbolize the intelligence inherent within matter.
 They are not substances but principles.

 The wand symbolizes thought.
 Our thought.
 It’s directed at heaven and to earth—not at the material elements but to the intelligence within them.
 When theologians say that God is omniscient (all-knowing), it’s this inherent intelligence that they are referring to.
 But they’ve been saying this for so long that they’ve forgotten what it means.
 They think it means that God sees everything, as though he were separate from matter and looking at it from a distance.
 It would be more correct to say that God sees himself from the inside out.

 But there’s an interesting thing about this intelligence.
 It knows how to do everything but it doesn’t know what to do or when.
 For that, it needs its Son—the conscious, directive intelligence that speaks the Word.
 The “Father” is the authority.
 He’s the structure—the ruler of the kingdom—which is just another way of saying how the Whole Thing is set up.

 The Father is Reality itself.
 The Son is the active, conscious agent that makes it all happen.
 If reality were a corporation, the company—its history, its mission, its board of directors, and its by-laws—would be the Father.
 The Son would be its CEO.